 The Paris Catacombs are an unlikely tourist draw.
 Beneath the city of lights, an empire of death.
 And yet, more than half a million people visit the Paris Catacombs every year, descending underground into one of the world’s most famous ossuaries for a close-up look at human mortality.
+This post will tell you what makes the Catacombs so interesting, how to get tickets to the Catacombs, and who should and shouldn’t go down there.

 The catacombs began as a solution to the problem of overcrowding in Paris cemeteries, a place to store remains out of sight, out of mind, ad outside the city centre.
 They are now an official Paris Museum, a setting for family vacations and illegal raves.
 Airbnb ran a contest to sleep down there overnight.
 Even Emily in Paris went there.